Meet the board and staff who make the exemplary work of our CASA Volunteers and Bridges to Success Coaches possible.

 Multidisciplinary Teams (MDT)

-Piedmont CASA collaborates with the Charlottesville, Albemarle, and Louisa Multidisciplinary Teams.
-We meet monthly to staff cases involving child sexual abuse and/or serious physical injury.
-This interdisciplinary collaboration with the police department, Child Protective Services (CPS), prosecutors, and mental health professionals helps improve the investigation and prosecution of child abuse, and ensures the provision of appropriate mental health services to child victims.
-Each team member contributes special expertise and case knowledge, while the CASA Supervisor, in particular, focuses attention on the children’s safety, stability, and mental health needs.
+Piedmont CASA is one of three agencies (SARA and ReadyKids) who are members of the Charlottesville and Albemarle Multidisciplinary Teams (MDT) that meet monthly and staff cases involving child sexual abuse and/or serious physical injury.
+This interdisciplinary collaboration among police departments, Child Protective Services (CPS), prosecutors, and mental health professionals helps to improve the investigation and prosecution of child abuse and ensures the provision of appropriate mental health services to child victims.
+Each team member brings special expertise and case knowledge.
+The attending CASA Supervisor pays attention to the children’s safety, stability, and mental health needs.

 Greater Charlottesville Trauma-Informed Community Network (TICN)